Abraham Lincoln High School (Brooklyn): Veterinary science

 The school has a veterinary science program in which students work with live animals.

 Internship program

 Students in the 11th grade can earn a credit by completing an internship with a private business, nonprofit organization or government agency that partners with the school.
 Students learn employment skills, develop professional relationships and receive professional advice.

 Athletics

 The school offers a variety of varsity and junior varsity sports.
 These sports include basketball, baseball, football, bowling, cross Country, handball, track and field, lacrosse, soccer, softball, swimming, tennis and volleyball.
 Lincoln varsity sports games were also televised on City Gridiron.

 In 2013, borough president Marty Markowitz and councilman Domenic Recchia funded a new $2 million fitness center at the school.
 On November 27, 2018, the school along with alumnus Isaiah Whitehead commenced the opening of a new weight room.

-Lincoln athletic director Renan Ebeid was recognized by All-Stars Teachers contest by Major League Baseball.
+ALHS athletic director Renan Ebeid was recognized by All-Stars Teachers contest by Major League Baseball.